Best time to see: all year

 Lifecycle

-Nest is made of moss lined with hair in a tree hole, a chink in a wall or a nest box
+Nest is made of moss lined with hair and down in a tree hole, a chink in a wall or a nest box

 .jpg)